 Selling, general and administrative expenses increased by \$474,972 during the twelve months ended June 30, 2004 to \$1,474,106 from \$999,135 in the prior year.
-The increase in selling, general and administrative expenses were the primarily caused by the increased of (i) \$84,664 investor relations services, (ii) \$18,284 bad debts expenses, (ii) \$45,995 legal fees, (iii) \$61,939 payments to business consultants and (iv) \$225,583 increased salary expenses as the result of hiring additional staff.
+The increase in selling, general and administrative expenses were the result of increased costs of investor relations services, bad debts expenses, legal fees, payments to business consultants and increased salary expenses as the result of hiring additional staff.
 General and administrative expenses for the year ended June 30, 2004 included \$132,917 of non-cash expenses of stock option, and stock compensation in lieu of payment to our consultants and employees.
 Expense related to depreciation were \$60,231 for the twelve months ended June 30, 2004 as compared to \$49,162 for the prior year, and interest expense was \$15,031 for the twelve months ended June 30, 2004 as compared to \$24,467 in the prior year.